 Cross-validation: Splitting Training and Test Sets

-We now arrive at one of the most crucial steps of the machine learning workflow : how can we evaluate the efficiency of an algorithm ?
-The fundamental machine-learning technique addressing this question is called cross-validation.
+We now arrive at one of the most crucial steps of the machine learning workflow.
+How can we evaluate the efficiency of an algorithm?
+Cross-validation is the fundamental machine-learning technique that addresses this question.
 We randomly split our dataset in two parts: a training set and a test set (also called validation set).
-The training set is used to train the algorithm, and the test set is only used to compute its performance.
+The algorithm is trained by the training set and the test set is only used to compute its performance.

-We used a procedure called k-fold cross-validation: we randomly split the dataset in 5 chunks, or folds, of equal size, and repeat the training 5 times, each time taking a different fold as the test set and the four others as train set (equivalent to a 80/20 split).
-This forces us to train and test the algorithm 5 times, which can take hours, but it makes the results much more reliable.
+We used a procedure called k-fold cross-validation.
+We randomly split the dataset in 5 chunks, or folds, of equal size, and repeat the training 5 times.
+Each time taking a different fold as the test set and the four others as train set (equivalent to a 80/20 split).
+This forces us to train and test the algorithm 5 times.
+This can take hours, but it makes the results much more reliable.
 However, since these fold evaluations are independent, evaluating the cross-validation performance parallelizes easily (if you have the computational resources available).

 In medical studies cross-validation is often not enough.
-Commonly, results reported in papers are over-estimated, as one may iterate many times over the same dataset to obtain the best cross-validated performance.
+Commonly, results reported in papers are over-estimated.
+This is because one may iterate many times over the same dataset to obtain the best cross-validated performance.
 Therefore, it is best practice to validate an algorithm on an external independent dataset, provided by another institution or hospital.
-Lack of transferability from an hospital to another, or from a population to another, may be a major flaw of machine learning algorithms, but so far there is no equivalent of clinical trials for AI algorithms imposed by the FDA or equivalents.
+Lack of transferability from an hospital to another, or from a population to another, may be a major flaw of machine learning algorithms.
+But so far there is no equivalent of clinical trials for AI algorithms imposed by the FDA or equivalents.